 Because relationship counseling has a focus on improving a relationship, it is often seen as being different from individual psychotherapy.
-Individual therapy can help people resolve core beliefs, tolerate feelings, overcome defensive reactions and work through suppressed emotions to mention but a few.
+Individual therapy can help people resolve core beliefs, tolerate feelings, overcome defensive reactions, and work through suppressed emotions to mention but a few.

-Arguing is a choice and for some people some assistance may be needed from a medication.
+Arguing is a choice and for some people, some assistance may be needed from a medication.
 Do not think of yourself as weak if you have some mental challenge in your history you have inherited.
 You are not responsible for your genes but rather what you do with a chemical imbalance you have inherited.

 In couples counseling, a professional couples therapist may help both you and your partner understand your dynamics to include communications skills and challenges.
-I commonly see couples stuck in a parent child relationship where one treats the other like a child and communicates parental message.
+I commonly see couples stuck in a parent-child relationship where one treats the other like a child and communicates a parental message.